palaumarc/flickr_gallery/README.md

 For now, the *imagesPerPage* parameter is not editable from a config file.
 If it is necessary to change it, it can be done editing the *PHOTOS_PER_PAGE* variable in the source code of *client/src/components/GalleryContainer.js*

-## Getting Started with a Development servers
+## Getting Started with development servers

 **It is necessary to configure the app before starting it.
-Read Configuration chapter**
+Read Configuration chapter.**

 For development purposes, the client is served by a dedicated development server.